Pros and Cons of Living in Hungary

 Expats, digital nomads and retirees living in Hungary responded:

 "The location is SAFE !!
 Very safe.
 I never felt this safe in UK.
 People very friendly and polite.
-You could walk home alone in the middle of the night without fear," wrote one expat in Budapest.
+You could walk home alone in the middle of the night without fear," remarked one expat in Budapest.

 Get Quote